jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 been triggered, providing convenient methods of payment for these customer service\-focused threat groups.
-(And really, who doesnt want to make it easy for their customers to pay them?)
+(And really, who doesn’t want to make it easy for their “customers” to pay them?)

-Figure 87\.Patterns over time in Healthcare industry breaches 63
+2022 DBIR Industries

+62

+Information N

+S
+C
+A

+I

+1
+5

 Frequency

+Top patterns

+Threat actors

+Actor motives

+Data
+compromised

+Top IG1
+protective
+Controls

+What is the
+same?

 2,561 incidents, 378
 with confirmed data
 disclosure
-Top patterns

 System Intrusion,
 Basic Web
 Application Attacks
 and Miscellaneous
 Errors represent 81%
 of breaches
-Threat actors

 External (76%),
 Internal (24%)
 (breaches)
-Actor motives

 Financial (78%),
 Espionage (20%),
 Ideology (1%), Grudge
 (1%) (breaches)
-Data
-compromised

 Personal (66%),
 Other (35%),
 Credentials (27%),
 Internal (17%)
 (breaches)
-Top IG1
-protective
-Controls

 Security Awareness
 and Skills Training
 (CSC 14\), Secure